databrickslabs/dbx/docs/source/path_adjustment.rst

 During deployment, :code:`dbx` supports uploading local files and properly referencing them in the job definition.
-By default, any files referenced in the deployment file (file path shall be relative to the project root) will be uploaded to the dbfs and properly referenced in the job definition.
+Any keys referenced in the deployment file starting with :code:`file://` or :code:`file:fuse://` will be uploaded to the artifact storage.

-However, this logic might be too wide defined in some particular cases.
-To make it more compliant and reliable, since version 0.2.0 :code:`dbx deploy` supports strict path adjustment policy.
-To enable this policy, add the following property to the environment:
+References are resolved with relevance to the root of the project.

+There are two types of how the file path will be resolved and referenced in the final deployment definition:

+* **Standard** - This definition looks like this :code:`file://some/path/in/project/some.file`.
+This definition will be resolved into :code:`dbfs://<artifact storage prefix>/some/path/in/project/some.file`
+* **FUSE** - This definition looks like this :code:`file:fuse://some/path/in/project/some.file`.
+This definition will be resolved into :code:`/dbfs/<artifact storage prefix>/some/path/in/project/some.file`

+The latter type of path resolution might come in handy when the using system doesn't know how to work with cloud storage protocols.

+Please find more examples on path resolution below:

 .. tabs::